Vic Fangio enters his third season with the Denver Broncos in 2021 after being named the 17th head coach in franchise history on Jan. 10, 2019.

-A 41-year coaching veteran with 33 seasons of NFL experience, Fangio has been a defensive coordinator for 20 of the last 25 seasons at the NFL or college level.
-He most recently served as the Bears' defensive coordinator for the last four years (2015-18) after leading the defenses for San Francisco (2011-14), Stanford University (2010), Houston (2002-05), Indianapolis (1999-2001) and Carolina (1995-98).
+A 42-year coaching veteran with 34 seasons of NFL experience, Fangio was a defensive coordinator for 20 of the last 24 seasons at the NFL or college level before becoming the Broncos' head coach.
+He served as the Bears' defensive coordinator from 2015-18 after leading the defenses for San Francisco (2011-14), Stanford University (2010), Houston (2002-05), Indianapolis (1999-2001) and Carolina (1995-98).

 'You can't let up': Inside the Broncos' opening team meeting detailing COVID-19 protocols

 The two-hour meeting, which was held in a socially distant manner with most of the team in the Pat Bowlen Fieldhouse and others joining virtually from the team room in the main facility, featured Head Coach Vic Fangio, Director of Sports Medicine Steve "Greek" Antonopulos and a number of the team's top executives.